 Canon 511, Code of Canon Law, 1983

-The Diocesan Pastoral Council is the Bishop’s Pastoral Council where elected and appointed members represents all sectors of the diocese in offering support to the bishop’s pastoral ministry.
+The Diocesan Pastoral Council is the Bishop’s Pastoral Council where elected and appointed members represent all sectors of the diocese in offering support to the bishop’s pastoral ministry.
 It is a consultative body.

 Each of six regions elects a man and a woman to serve a maximum of two terms (six years).